poanetwork/hydrabadger/README.md

 ### Current State

-Highly unstable and evolving rapidly.

-Network initialization (with 5 nodes only), transaction generation, consensus, and batch outputs are working.
-Batch outputs are currently just printed to the log.
+Network initialization (with 5 nodes only), transaction generation, consensus, and batch outputs are all generally working.
+Batch outputs for each epoch are printed to the log.

 Overall the client is fragile and doesn't handle deviation from simple usage very well yet.